-The Impact of Advertising on Body Image
+The Impact of Body Image Advertising

+Body image is the mental image a person has of their appearance especially as it relates in comparison to the bodies of others.
 Advertising is often a reflection of pop culture and societal trends; however, it can also shape them.
 Over the last 20-30 years, we have witnessed a strong correlation between advertising and body image, and the effects can be devastating.
 While it mostly affects women and girls, men and boys are not immune.

 Here are some statistics from Joel Miller’s article on media and body image that may be shocking to read: